 It’s okay that you aren’t working that fantastic job of your dreams or working for yourself.
 Learn what you can learn while working those jobs that you dislike going to every day.
 Those same jobs are secretly preparing you to blossom creatively and you just don’t see it yet.
 Also, the jobs that you dislike might put the fire under your ass that causes you to be even more creative.
 Stay dedicated to those dreams day in and day out.
 You can lose a little sleep from time to time.

 Find creative friends.

-As a creative person you need to keep a creative set of friends.
+As a creative person, you need to keep a creative set of friends.
 If you don’t have at least one then it’s time to find one.
 It’s very helpful when it comes to expanding those creative ideas you come up with on the daily.
-Also, it’s a great feeling to support others creativity as well.
+Also, it’s a great feeling to support other creativity as well.

 Use social media to build your brand.

 As a blossoming creative it is essential to put your social media skills to good use in order to create your plan.
 You never know who’s watching or you may be inspiring through these social platforms.
 Research yourself and figure out exactly what your social media accounts display about yourself.
 Allow your social media to show your most creative self.

 Create a creative goal list.

 All throughout the year, I create a list of goals of all creative and non-creative I would love to accomplish.
 Since I’m turning 26 this year I wrote 26 things I would love to accomplish.
 For each month I try to accomplish at least 2-3 of those goals.
 I keep the list on my phone, in my diary, in the planner at work.
 This way no matter where I am, my goals are always with me.

 Creative goal list are super helpful because it’s away of holding yourself accountable.
 As you cross things out on your list you can visualize yourself progressing.
 It’s okay to change your list as many times as you want.